Athens Polytechnic uprising: 14 November

+15 November

+The Communist parties, having seen the success of the revolt, attempted to take control of it.
+They established a committee that excluded the anarchists and threw them out of the buildings, preventing them from entering, in order to seize control of the uprising.
+They were also in conflict with the anarchists because they did not appreciate their intersectional slogans, which called for sexual liberation, feminist slogans, or the abolition of the State, setting up patrol groups to remove them.

 During the second day of the occupation (often called "celebration day"), thousands of people from Athens poured in to support the students.
 A radio transmitter was set up using laboratory equipment, enabling the occupations to run a pirate radio station, over which they ran broadcasts with requests for solidarity and aid.
-Maria Damanaki, then a student and member of A-EFEE, popularized the slogan "Bread-Education-Freedom."
+Thanks to this, the uprising gained greater support; one of the key figures driving this change was Maria Damanaki, who was the main radio announcer for the A-EFEE and succeeded in popularizing the slogan: 'Bread - Education - Freedom'.

 The demands of the occupation were anti-imperialistic and anti-NATO.
 Third parties that allied themselves with the student protests were the construction workers (who set up a parallel committee next to CCO) and some farmers from Megara, who coincidentally protested on the same days in Athens.

+16 November

 On Friday, 16 November, the CCO proclaimed that the students were aiming to bring down the junta.
 During the afternoon, demonstrations and attacks against neighbouring ministries took place.
 Central roads were closed, fires erupted and Molotov cocktails were thrown for the first time in Athens.
 Students barricaded themselves in and that repeatedly broadcast across Athens:

 Polytechneion here!
 Polytechneion here!
 People of Greece, the Polytechneion is the flag bearer of our struggle and your struggle, our common struggle against the dictatorship and for democracy!"

+17 November

 In the early hours of November 17, 1973, the transitional government sent an AMX-30 tank crashing through the gates of the Athens Polytechnic.
 Soon after that, Spyros Markezinis had the task of requesting Georgios Papadopoulos to reimpose martial law.
+The subsequent influx of troops would facilitate the already planned Ioannides' coup that followed on the 25th.

 An official investigation undertaken after the fall of the junta declared that no students of the Athens Polytechnic were killed during the incident.
 However, 24 civilians were killed outside the campus.
 These included 19-year-old Michael Mirogiannis, reportedly shot to death by officer Nikolaos Dertilis, high-school students Diomedes Komnenos and Alexandros Spartidis of Lycée Léonin, and a five-year-old boy caught in the crossfire in the suburb of Zografou.
 The records of the trials held following the collapse of the junta document the deaths of many civilians during the uprising, and although the number of dead has not been contested by historical research, it remains a subject of political controversy.
 In addition, hundreds of civilians were injured during the events.